Best Colleges in Public-Policy Analysis Program

-This page introduces the top colleges in Public-Policy Analysis program.
-University of California-Berkeley is ranked first in Public-Policy Analysis program ranking and Harvard University is placed in second.
-Next describes the Public-Policy Analysis program in general.
+This page introduces the best Public-Policy Analysis colleges.
+University of California-Berkeley ranks first in Public-Policy Analysis program ranking and Harvard University is placed in second.

-Next table shows the academic information and key facts of the best Public-Policy Analysis colleges including acceptance rate, graduation rates, student population, and students to faculty ratio.
+The following table shows and compares the academic information and key facts of the best Public-Policy Analysis colleges.
+The acceptance rate, SAT score, population, and the students to faculty ratio are for the academic year 2022-2023.
+The graduation rate is based on the academic year 2021-2022.

 1University of California-Berkeley